 What should you do if your child says s/he’s been abused or you suspect they are being abused?

-Connecticut Sexual Assault Crisis Services (CONNSACS) is a statewide coalition of individual sexual assault crisis programs.
-CONNSACS works to end sexual violence through victim assistance, community education, and public policy advocacy.
-For more information visit connsacs.org.
+Connecticut Alliance to End Sexual Violence is a statewide coalition of individual sexual assault crisis programs.
+The coalition works to end sexual violence through victim assistance, community education, and public policy advocacy.
+For more information visit endsexualviolencect.org.

 LOVE146 is an international human rights organization working to end child trafficking and exploitation through survivor care, prevention education, professional training and empowering movement.
 For more information visit love146.org.